Get a prescription for hyperpigmentation cream (dark spots)

 Response time: 1-2 working days

-Request a prescription with an online dermatologist for the most common types of hyperpigmentation and get access to medications that give results.
+Request a prescription for hyperpigmentation cream from an online dermatologist for the most common types of hyperpigmentation and gain access to treatment medications that deliver results.

 Common types of hyperpigmentation